Signing out of account, Standby…

 With the rise of social media, our increasingly digital world has completely changed the landscape of how we think about branding today.

-Consumers today are always connected, meaning have had to find deeper ways of connecting with them.
+Consumers today are always connected, meaning brands have had to find deeper ways of connecting with them.
 Social media has given the world access to every success and shortcoming, with users openly promoting or denouncing brands to their followers.
 Wendy’s social media branding strategy has famously caught the attention and adornment of millennials and Gen Z with their quick-witted roasts of customers and brands on Twitter.
-Many companies have tried to accomplish recognition with similar strategies, only to miss the mark and have their brand trend for all the wrong reasons.
+Many companies have tried to accomplish brand recognition with similar strategies, only to miss the mark and have their brand trend for all the wrong reasons.

 Related: 7 Stupid Branding Mistakes Your Small Business is Making

 To effectively perform in your industry, you need to know your industry.
 Researching the brands of other key players in your sector is a great first step in your branding journey.
-Compare the offerings and branding of your competitors, accounting for everything from their visual aesthetic and efforts to their customer feedback channels.
-Looking at local brands can help you define yourself in your current market, while large name brands can give you a benchmark to aspire to. is an integral part of the branding process and will considerably affect the direction you decide to take once you’ve produced a tangible concept.
+Compare the offerings and branding of your competitors, accounting for everything from their visual aesthetic and marketing efforts to their customer feedback channels.
+Looking at local brands can help you define yourself in your current market, while large name brands can give you a benchmark to aspire to.
+Market research is an integral part of the branding process and will considerably affect the direction you decide to take once you’ve produced a tangible concept.

 However, don’t just pay attention to the success stories.
 Consider cases where brands have failed.
 Compare the changes made when companies have launched a rebrand.
 Seeing where others made mistakes may prevent you from making similar ones in the future.